Indiana Hospital Discharge Data Documentation

 Notes specific to the public inpatient data sets:

-The DRG system was drastically changed by the federal government and became known as the MS-DRG system in October 2007.
+The MS-DRG system emerged in October 2007, following drastic changes by the federal government to the former DRG system.
 Assignment to one of the MS-DRGs is intended to be more closely associated with the severity of the patient’s condition.
 There is no one-to-one crosswalk from the DRG system to the MS-DRG system.

 Also in October 2007, the groupings for payers changed from those in prior years due to the adoption of the UB-04 billing form in place of the UB-92.